ka1nsha/sslandwhoistrack/README.md

 You might take error on runtime.
-If you take any error you should look at log files therefore for debugging or other information about process time .
-It's has got 3 different log file.
+If you take any error you should look at log files  for debugging or other information about process time .
+It's has got 3 different log files.

 This log files: